2beta/Arduino_SimpleMP3Player/README.md

 Simple MP3 player for my children, with Arduino Uno and dfplayer modul.
 -----------------------------------------------------------------------

-"Simple" is a word for the children not for the code.
+"Simple" is a word children side not for code side :).
 The goal is to have 6 collored buttons, each button start a specific play list.

 1) Libraries: